shivktyr/todey/README.md

-# todey
+# Todey

-A new Flutter project.
+A simple and beautiful to-do App to demonstrate use of Provider Package

 ## Getting Started